Skip to main content Skip to secondary navigation

 Dr. Rosser’s current research focuses on the relationship between environmental change and infectious diseases and how to mitigate this growing threat.
 Investigating mechanisms of change is central to her approach to understanding the potential efficacy of interventions in future climate scenarios.
 Dr. Rosser’s research incorporates cutting edge technologies in health and environmental monitoring.
 She conducts field work globally, with active sites in Indonesia, Fiji, Kenya, Zambia, Brazil, Pakistan, and the United States.

-Allison R Sherris
+Allison R. Sherris